 Services for Refugees and Immigrants

 Many refugees and immigrants arrive in the U.S. with limited job histories and non-transferable skills, making it difficult to find employment.
-We also provide employment case management to our clients who are unemployed or underemployed and are experiencing housing instability.
+We also provide employment case management to our clients.

 ReWA began in 1985 as a small group of refugee women who volunteered to support their community.
 35 years later, we are grateful for the support of more than 200 volunteers each year who are central to our ReWA family.